 If the driver, insurer, or another party argues that the cyclist caused or contributed to the collision, the claim may depend heavily on evidence, witness accounts, scene details, and traffic rules.

-Some bicycle crashes involve potholes, broken pavement, poor visibility, unsafe lane design, missing signage, or other road hazards.
+Some bicycle crashes involve potholes, broken pavement, poor visibility, unsafe lane design, missing signage, or other road hazards that cause bicycle accidents.
 These claims may raise different notice requirements and deadlines.

 A collision involving a bus, delivery vehicle, or public entity can add layers of complexity regarding evidence preservation, procedure, and timing.